 How much Pupil Premium do St Helen’s receive?

-This year, the Pupil Premium money has been spent on the following:
+Last year, the Pupil Premium money was spent on the following:

 Impact is measured both by reviewing children’s progress academically and by discussions with all parties involved about the child’s well-being and attitude to learning.